Digressive/MDT-Setup/README.md

 1. Download the installers for Microsoft Deployment Toolkit, the latest MDT patch, the latest ADK and WinPE for ADK.
 2. Silently install all the above.
-3. Create an MDT deployment share for OS builds and the folder structure.
+3. Create an MDT deployment share(s) and the folder structure.
 4. Download Windows 10/11 from the Media Creation Tool (this requires some user input).
 5. Convert the Windows 10/11 install ESD to a WIM file for MDT and import it.
 6. Create Package folders and Selection Profiles for Windows 10/11.
-7. Import a Task Sequence template and create a build and capture Windows 10/11 Task Sequence.
+7. Import Task Sequence templates.
-8. Set the configuration of CustomSettings.ini for the "Build" share.
+8. Set the configuration of CustomSettings.ini for the share(s).
-9. Do some final configuration of the MDT "Build" share and generate the boot media.
+9. Generate the boot media.
-10. Create an MDT deployment share for the deployment of captured OS images and the folder structure.
-11. Create Package and Driver folders and Selection Profiles for captured images.
+10. Create Package and Driver folders and Selection Profiles.
-12. Import a Task Sequence template for future deployments.
-This template has the "total control" driver configuration already baked in.
-13. Set the configuration of CustomSettings.ini for the "Deploy" share.
-14. Do some final configuration of the MDT "Deploy" share and generate the boot media.

-When complete the server will be configured to "build and capture" a Windows 10/11 image.
-Once captured a user can then import the image into the Deployment share and create a Task Sequence using the template included.
+When complete the server will be configured to be able to deploy a Windows 10/11 image.
+There is an option to create a "Build and Capture" environment to create a gold image for Windows 10/11.
+Once captured the image can then be imported into the Deployment share and create a Task Sequence using the template included.

 Some user interaction is still required.
-For example: importing drivers, adding applications to the build and capture task sequence and other things specific to the images you want to make.
+For example: importing drivers, adding applications and other things specific to the images you want to deploy.

 ## User Preferences